7.6 Mechanisms of early detection and signposting of young people facing health risks

 Target groups

-In Croatia, besides the preventative mechanisms of early disease detection in the health care system and the mechanisms for improving and promoting health, most of the early intervention mechanisms are focused on parents and children, in order to provide them with the opportunity to realise their full health and social potential when they grow up.
-The stated mechanisms apply also to young people up to 18 years of age.
+In Croatia, aside from the preventative mechanisms for early disease detection in the healthcare system and mechanisms for improving and promoting health, the majority of early intervention mechanisms are focused on parents and children.
+The goal is to provide them with the opportunity to realise their full health and social potential as they grow up.
+The mentioned mechanisms also apply to young people up to 18 years of age.

 Funding

-Funding is provided through previously mentioned strategic frameworks and programmes, as well as through the existing system of financing the health care and social welfare in Croatia.
+Funding is provided through previously mentioned strategic frameworks and programmes, as well as through the existing system of financing healthcare and social welfare in Croatia.